 If you are considering enrolling in the advanced honours version of the first-year algebra (MATH 145) and calculus (MATH 147) courses then you should be aware of the following.
 These courses are mostly based on studying theorems and learning how to prove them rigorously.
 They are not required by any majors but might be of interest for students who want to learn a lot more theory in addition to their regular curriculum.

 Admission to MATH 145 and MATH 147

-then you will be able to choose MATH 145 & MATH 147 during course selection.
+then your score will allow you to choose MATH 145 & MATH 147 during course selection.

-If you choose this section in the fall term we will automatically enrol you into the Physics-based section of MATH 138 for the winter term.
+If you choose this section in the fall term, we will automatically enrol you in the Physics-based section of MATH 138 for the winter term.